brain-bican/taxonomy-development-tools/README.md

 Tools for building and curating [CCN2](https://github.com/obophenotype/CCN2) taxonomies.
 With TDT you can:

 - Create a repository to manage your taxonomies
-- Run [CCN R library](http://htmlpreview.github.io/?https://github.com/AllenInstitute/nomenclature/blob/master/scripts/build_annotation_tables_SEAAD.nb.html) to generate CCN2 taxonomy curation tables.
+- Convert your data to Cell Type Annotation Standard representation.
-- Run interactive editors to curate tables with ontology search and data validation support.
+- Run interactive web editors to curate your data with ontology search and data validation support.

 <p align="center">
     <img src="https://raw.githubusercontent.com/brain-bican/taxonomy-development-tools/main/docs/images/nanobot.png" alt="CCN2 Taxonomy Editor" width="700"/>